-Bottom line: OCM is about navigating big changes in your organization successfully.
+OCM has everything to do with successfully navigating major changes in your organization.
 Without some sort of effort to keep an ERP implementation project on track, that project has a much lower chance of success.
 OCM is important, and in actuality, should be an integral part of an overall ERP implementation.

 Your ERP system, after all, should improve your organization’s processes, operations, customer interactions, and more.
 Here’s a high-level overview of our five-step process to apply OCM to your ERP implementation project:

 - Assess your organization.
 Every company has those who are involved in the project and those who are totally removed from it, as well as those in between.
 When we’re engaged on an ERP project, our goal is to objectively assess a business from the owner’s standpoint as well as from the end user’s standpoint.
 Why does the organization need this software change and do they have buy-in across the organization?
 If not, is there a willingness to change?
 It’s important to get a handle on the attitude of the organization overall.

 - Put a change management plan into place.
 Looking from the beginning of the ERP initiative to the end, what do you have to do to achieve your end goals?
 Successes and failures are made in the execution.
 Training is a huge part of that.
 There might be financial incentives or bonuses that might help move things along and other ways you can get employees engaged and motivated.

 - Stay the course.
 Don’t get into a situation where the ERP implementation team works in a silo and the core user group doesn’t have the opportunity to review along the way and give their perspective until your go-live date.
 Develop a plan with milestones and insist on people’s participation.
 If you don’t, you risk your project falling apart at the eleventh hour, or worse, launching and failing immediately.